 The coursework assignments incorporate progressive assessment.
 Candidates are assessed in each unit on the basis of written and oral assignments.
 These may be literature reviews, reports, presentations, case studies, research studies and/or plans.
 Full details of assignments are contained in the Unit Information Guide for each unit.

 The candidate will undertake the Doctoral thesis over two blocks of eight thesis units.
 Once enrolled in the first thesis unit, the candidate will serve a confirmation period no longer than six months full-time equivalent.
 The confirmation of candidature includes a literature review with a detailed exposé of the research issues, as well as a proposed methodology.
 The research project will be conducted in full over the 16 thesis units.
 Upon completion of the final thesis unit, the candidate is expected to submit the research thesis for examination by two independent and internationally recognised experts in the relevant field of research.

 On-campus students experience face-to-face contact with supervisors and other Doctoral candidates.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.

-The distance education study option is interactive and strives to promote collaboration and a sense of community.
+The online study option is interactive and strives to promote collaboration and a sense of community.
 Students may receive online pre-recorded and/or live lectures, electronic study materials, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

-In both on-campus and distance education modes, a strong professional relationship between candidates and their supervisors will be fostered.
+In both on-campus and online modes, a strong professional relationship between candidates and their supervisors will be fostered.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.